vladmunteanu/starlette-jsonapi/docs/source/tutorial.rst

         async def prepare_relations(self, obj: Article, relations: List[str]):
             """
             For our tutorial's Article implementation, we don't need to fetch anything.
-            We override the base implementation to support compound documents, since the default behavior ignores them.
+            We override the base implementation to support compound documents.
             """
             return None